minimuutti/minimuutti.github.io/en/blog/_posts/2020-04-08-jailhouse-playtime.md

 If you are good in arts and crafts or knitting or something like that, you can prepare items for charity fairs in advance.
 There will be a great need for charity after the Corona episode and you may as well prepare for it now when you have extra time.

-You can read [here](https://minimuutti.com/en/blog/happy-holidays/) about the charitywork I do, I hope it inspires you.
+You can read [here](https://minimuutti.com/en/blog/happy-holidays/) about the charity work I do, I hope it inspires you.

 Minimute wishes you all sunny spring days and fun times with your furry sweetheart!